afab85/challengerApplication/README.md

-# For import, maintenance or study this application, consider the following Setup information.
+# For import, maintenance or study this application, consider following the setup information.